 Our management cannot provide any assurances that Daybreak will ever operate profitably.
 We have not been able to generate sustained positive earnings on a Company-wide basis.
 As a small company, we are more susceptible to the numerous business, investment and industry risks that have been described in Item 1A.
 Risk Factors of our Annual Report on Form 10-K for the fiscal year ended February 28, 2018 and in Part III, Item 1A.
 Risk Factors of this 10-Q Report.
-Throughout this Quarterly Report on Form 10-Q, oil is shown in barrels ("Bbls"); natural gas is shown in thousands of cubic feet ("Mcf") unless otherwise specified, and hydrocarbon totals are expressed in barrels of oil equivalent ("BOE").
+Throughout this Quarterly Report on Form 10-Q, crude oil is shown in barrels ("Bbls"); natural gas is shown in thousands of cubic feet ("Mcf") unless otherwise specified, and hydrocarbon totals are expressed in barrels of crude oil equivalent ("BOE").

 Below is brief summary of our crude oil projects in California and Michigan.
 Refer to our discussion in Item 2.
-Properties, in our Annual Report on Form 10-K for the year ended February 28, 2018 for more information on the California project.
+Properties, in our Annual Report on Form 10-K for the year ended February 28, 2018 for more information on our California project and exploratory joint drilling project in Michigan.